 Some of us are so cynical we don’t even make resolutions anymore.
 Life is so busy and there are only 24 hours in the day.
 How can we possibly accomplish all the things we dream of accomplishing?
 We can’t.
 That’s a fact.
 But what’s also true is that people are the happiest when they take bold new actions in the areas that are most important to them.
 And there is no better time to start, than in a fresh new year.

 That’s why I want to encourage you to make a few choice resolutions this January and support you in being able to actually succeed with them.
-You can watch me discussing the top areas people report wishing to do better and my best advice on how to begin on the TODAY show or read about it below.

 1) Losing Weight/Getting Healthy

 The most important thing to remember is to design health goals you can win at, one day at a time, building on small, doable gains.
 For example, when I was going from a size 12 to a size 4, the first thing I did was just cut out bread.
 Then I lost pasta.
 Then when I was done with all the refined carbs, I worked on timing when I ate and how late I could eat.
 Then I took on my liquids.
 If you want lifestyle change and true health, you will be thoughtful and self-loving in your design.
 Human beings have a very specific response to feeling deprived or punished – they rebel.
 Do no set yourself up for that.

 Make a collage or write a “dream” statement to keep you inspired about how you want to look and feel.
 Reference it in times of temptation.

 Also, call your resolutions “promises” and be very specific, for example “I will stop eating bread of all kind” vs. “I will eat healthier.”
 So you take them seriously and don’t forget, tell everyone you know about your health goals.
 It helps a ton to have team spirit, and healthy group meals, and exercise activities planned.